 Duke Nukem is a platform/action game made by Apogee Software and originally released in 1990 for DOS.
 It was re-released digitally in 2013 for Macintosh and Windows.

-And in proper shareware tradition, Duke Nukem is divided in 3 episodes, the first of which was distributed freely through computer software magazines in order to garner attention in the public to order the other 2 episodes by mail.
+And in proper shareware tradition, Duke Nukem is divided in 3 episodes, the 1st of which was distributed freely through computer software magazines in order to garner attention in the public to order the other 2 episodes by mail.

 And like always, let’s first look at the covers: